Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_canopy_percentage.md

 >> - trip_time *(int)* – may optionally be defined in case buffer_type is set to "network", trip time in minutes to consider for travel mode specified in network_type.
 The trip_time, in addition to the travel_speed, will be used to compose an isochrone map if no buffer distance is provided.
 NOTE: travel_speed and trip_time arguments should not be specified if buffer_dist is specified.

->> - travel_speed *(int)* – may optionally be defined in case buffer_type is set to "network", travel speed in km/h to consider for travel mode specified in network_type.
+>> - travel_speed *(float, int)* – may optionally be defined in case buffer_type is set to "network", travel speed in km/h to consider for travel mode specified in network_type.
 The travel_speed, in addition to the trip_time, will be used to compose an isochrone map if no buffer distance is provided.
 NOTE: travel_speed and trip_time arguments should not be specified if buffer_dist is specified.

 >> - plot_aoi *(bool {"TRUE", "FALSE"})* - whether or not to plot the areas of interest that have been used for the tree canopy cover calculation.
 If set to TRUE (default), the plot will be shown as part of the function execution.